 1 November: three additional districts will be added: bound by Údolní, Úvoz, Kotlářská, Pionýrská, Drobného, Milady Horákové

 Can I park as a resident?

-If you are a foreigner with a temporary or long-term residence permit with an indicated address in the area that will be affected by the new system, you can now obtain a residential parking permit.
+If you are an EU foreigner with a temporary residence permit or a nonEU foreigner with permanent residence permit with an indicated address in the area that will be affected by the new system, you can now obtain a residential parking permit.
 With that, you can park in the district of your residence, as well as the neighbouring districts.

 For example, if you live in the Veveří area and obtain a parking permit for Veveří, you can also park in Údolní area.

 However, the centre is an exception to this rule: if you have a parking permit for Veveří, you can not park nor drive into the city centre.
 Only people who live in the city centre can obtain a permit for the centre and park there.
 With the same permit, they can also park in any neighbouring areas).